Scicom-AI-Enterprise-Organization/Speaker-Diarization/STATUS.md

 2. Log-normal μ and σ for the weights.
 3. Gaussian gap mean and σ.
 4. Snap radius for "nearby low-energy points", and the source of word boundaries.

+similarity augmentation for the transcription - did they care about the context - main is acoustic for me